zcattacz/alasql_wiki/readme.md

 **All contributions are much welcome and greatly appreciated(!)** so just [open an issue](https://github.com/agershun/alasql/issues/new) and lets talk about your idea.
 Also: we (really) love pull requests - please use the develop branch.

-## Getting started

-The wiki has a great section on [how to getting started](https://github.com/agershun/alasql/wiki/Getting%20started)

-When you feel you got the grip you can check out the wiki section about [data manipulation](https://github.com/agershun/alasql/wiki/Data-manipulation) or getting inspired by the [list of Q&As](http://stackoverflow.com/questions/tagged/alasql)